 at South Georgia funded by the South Georgia Heritage Trust.

-In the evening there will be a reception followed by dinner at the
+In the evening there will be a reception sponsored by Arcturus Expeditions followed by dinner at the

 Duke of Cornwall Hotel.

-Full details including costs and booking details will be available here soon.
+Full details including costs and booking details are now available.